grking8/test-website/README.md

 Assuming you have Python 3 installed as per `$(which python) --version`

-- Clone the git repository `git clone https://github.com/family-guy/test-website.git`
+- Clone the repository `git clone https://github.com/family-guy/test-website.git`
 - `cd /path/to/test-website`
 - `python -m http.server`
-- Navigate to `http://localhost:8000` in a browser, you should see the contents of `index.html`
+- Navigate to `http://localhost:8000/src/` in a browser, you should see the contents of `index.html`

 # Documentation